archywillhe/meteor-ace-editor/README.md

 A simple package that asynchronously loads <a href="http://ace.c9.io/">Ace editor</a> to a Meteor app only when it is needed.

+> Note: this package is just a "wrapper" around the actual ace editor, asynchronously loading the ace script with XMLHttpRequest when `AceEditor.instance` is called for the first time.

 #QuickStart
 Add it to your Meteor project
 ```bash